Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

 ### Prefetch

-increasing the performance of the system by pre-loading code pages.
+Prefetch increases the performance of the system by pre-loading code pages.
 The cache manager monitors all files and directories and maps them into a .pf file, which is utilized to show application execution.

-It disables on system with SSD, otherwise enabled by default, on win10+ are the files are compressed.
+In the beging of win7 it was disables on system with SSD, buy was later enable again because of the performance boot, on win10+ are the files are compressed.

 Analysis